marykdb/maryk/core/documentation/properties/operations.md

 a property operation.

 ## Check property value
-A `PropertyCheck` is used to check a property value so no operations are done unless it is true.
+A `Check` is used to check a property value so no operations are done unless it is true.

 Check if firstName is `John`